-WordPress categories help to make finding information about similar topics on your site easier for visitors.
-Adding post categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.
+WordPress categories can help make finding information on your site easier for visitors.
+Filing posts under categories also helps to organize your content and allows search engines to better index your WordPress site.

 Using WordPress Post Categories

 By default, WordPress URLs aren’t search engine friendly.
 In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.